Blazor Context Menu Overview

 Data Binding

-A menu is often used to list pages, views or sections in an application so the user can navigate through them.
-To do that with a menu, you have two options:
+A Context Menu is often used to list pages, views, or sections in an application so that users can navigate through them.
+To achieve the desired scenario, use either of the following options:

 Read more about the Blazor Context Menu navigation...